 The internet is changing all aspects of life, including travel.
-While the vast majority of travelers traditionally stayed in hotels or motels when visiting from out of town, many travelers now look to short-term rentals—like those advertised on websites like Airbnb, VRBO, and Homeaway—for lodging.
+Traditionally, the vast majority of travelers stayed in hotels or motels when visiting from out of town.
+Today, many travelers now look to short-term rentals—like those advertised on websites like Airbnb, VRBO, and Homeaway—for lodging.
 However, thanks to a recent Supreme Court decision, travelers to at least one district in Portsmouth, New Hampshire are stuck with the traditional, hotel-based lodging and have no option to seek out short-term rentals.

 Following appeals to the Zoning Board of Adjustment, which upheld the cease and desist order on two separate occasions, the property owner appealed the cease and desist order to the Rockingham County Superior Court.
-In that appeal, the property owner challenged the City’s position that the Ordinance provisions in the district in which the property was located prohibited short-term rentals, and sought to “enjoin further attempts by the City to regulate short-term rentals pursuant to the ordinance.”
-Following a presentation of the evidence, the Superior Court upheld the City’s position, affirming the ZBA’s original decision that short-term rentals were prohibited in the district, and denied injunctive relief.
+In that appeal, the property owner challenged the City’s position that the Ordinance provisions in the district in which the property was located prohibited short-term rentals.
+Additionally, the property owner sought to “enjoin further attempts by the City to regulate short-term rentals pursuant to the ordinance”.
+Following a presentation of the evidence, the Superior Court upheld the City’s position.
+The Superior Court affirmed the ZBA’s original decision that short-term rentals were prohibited in the district, and denied injunctive relief.

 On appeal, the Supreme Court primarily focused on the central argument of whether the Superior Court erred in interpreting the ordinance as prohibiting short-term rental of the property in the district in which it is located.
 Upon consideration, the Supreme Court held that the Ordinance clearly provided that no lodging facilities were permitted by right in the zone in which the property is located.
-Further, the Court held that short-term rentals like those advertised on Airbnb constituted “transient occupancy,” meaning the property was not being used as a “dwelling unit” for purposes of the ordinance.
-Based on these and other criteria, the Supreme Court upheld the decisions of the ZBA and Superior Court in finding the short-term rental use of the property as prohibited within the district in which it is located, and consequently is not a permitted use.
+Further, the Court held that short-term rentals like those advertised on Airbnb constituted “transient occupancy”.
+This means the property was not being used as a “dwelling unit” for purposes of the ordinance.
+Based on these and other criteria, the Supreme Court upheld the decisions of the ZBA and Superior Court in finding the short-term rental use of the property as prohibited within the district in which it is located.
+Consequently, this is not a permitted use.

-This case illustrates how technology and law often challenge one another, and how increased innovation and new ideas must continue to fit within the traditional mold of existing laws.
-While Airbnb and other short-term rental websites are an appealing way for property owners to make extra income, property owners should be aware that they are not necessarily permitted to undertake such a venture by right.
+This case illustrates how technology and law often challenge one another.
+Increased innovation and new ideas must continue to fit within the traditional mold of existing laws.
+Airbnb and other short-term rental websites are an appealing way for property owners to make extra income.
+However, property owners should be aware that they are not necessarily permitted to undertake such a venture by right.
 Federal, state, and local regulations must all be satisfied for a property use to be permitted; and research confirming such use is critical to avoid time and cost associated with improper property use.

-For more information on planning, zoning, and land use matters, please contact Attorney Liz Nolin at (603) 227-6286 or email@example.com.
+For more information on planning, zoning, and land use matters, please contact our office at (603) 856-8411.
+You can also contact us here.